markbirss/MESHBULLET/README.md

 ### Assembly Steps
 * **RJ45 Cap:** Glue the RJ45 end securely into the RJ45 LAN Cap using B-7000 glue.
 Ensure it is aligned at a precise 90-degree angle.
 Allow **2 days** to fully cure.
-* **RF Assembly:** Assemble the SMA connectors and uFl pigtails, then glue the matching structural parts together.
+* **RF Assembly:** Assemble the SMA connectors, LoRa antenna and uFl pigtails, then glue the matching structural parts together.

 ---